meilisearch/documentation/references/documents.md

 Add a list of documents and update them if they already.

-If you send an already existing document (same [identifier](/guides/main_concepts/documents.md#identifier)) **only the field of the new documents** will be changed in the old document.
-Thus, any fields not present in the new document remained unchanged.
+If you send an already existing document (same [id](/guides/main_concepts/documents.md#identifier)) the old document will be only partially updated according to the fields of the new document.
+Thus, any fields not present in the new document are kept and remained unchanged.

-In case of an update, the old document will be only partially updated according to the fields in the request body.
-It will not be overwritten entirely.</br>
 To completely overwrite a document, check out the [add and replace documents route](/references/documents.md#add-or-replace-documents).

 #### Path Variables